What Are The Acupuncture Points?

 How Quickly Can I Expect To Feel Better?

-In general, I tell my patients they should start to feel the benefits from acupuncture in 1-3 treatments.
+In general, patient's are informed that they may start to feel the benefits from acupuncture in 1-3 treatments.
 If the problem is acute, sometimes improvement is felt after 1 treatment, and may only need 3-5 treatments to resolve.
-If the problem is chronic and long term, it may take many treatments to help resolve.
+If the problem is chronic and long term, it may take more treatments to help resolve.

-Typically I treat patients once a week.
-If the condition is acute and painful, I may want to do treatments 2 times per week for the first couple of weeks.
+Typically patient's are treated once a week.
+If the condition is acute and painful, 2 treatments per week may be recommended for the first couple of weeks.
 The benefits of acupuncture treatments tend to hold longer as you receive treatments.
-What typically happens is that my patients start to need to see me less and less, so after a while they come periodically for maintenance or prevention.
+Monthly and quarterly acupuncture treatments are good for preventative health and regular maintenance as the seasons change.

 Can I Receive Acupuncture If I Am Pregnant?

 Yes, however, there are some points that are contraindicated during pregnancy.
-It is important to inform me if you are pregnant.
+It is important to inform your practitioner if you are pregnant.

 Translates into: "Acupuncture & Moxibustion"